Daily planning methods that actually fit your real life

 The Ivy Lee method is a task prioritization method that limits each day to six tasks ranked by importance, completed sequentially from first to last without skipping ahead.

 Write down six tasks.
 Rank them.
-Start with number one and don’t move on until it’s done.
-That’s the entire method – dating back to 1918, still effective because it solves decision paralysis.
-The Ivy Lee method eliminates the “what should I work on next” question by removing the choice.
+Start with number one and do not move on until it is done.
+That is the entire method, dating back to 1918, still effective because it solves decision paralysis.

-The downside: no time estimates means you might commit to 12 hours of work in an 8-hour day.
 The Ivy Lee method works by replacing a 30-item task list with a single ranked sequence.
-Less ambition for less paralysis – that trade is why the method sticks.
+Less ambition for less paralysis.
+That trade is why the method sticks.

 The 1-3-5 rule: constraint creates clarity

 Plan one big task, three medium ones, five small ones.
-Nine items total – enough to make progress, not enough to overwhelm.
+Nine items total.
+Enough to make progress, not enough to overwhelm.
 The Eisenhower Matrix (urgent vs. important) addresses a similar problem, but the 1-3-5 rule is faster to apply daily because size tiers replace the four-quadrant analysis.

 Bullet journaling: writing as structured daily planning